 One of the main uses of CBD is for its anti-inﬂammatory effects and pain relief.
 Not only does this allow for faster recovery time and a longer, more intense/challenging workout, but relief from pain & inﬂammation can lead to more productive training and muscle growth.
 CBD before workouts is aimed at levelling the playing ﬁeld for your mental & physical wellbeing so that you can challenge yourself to exceed your personal best.

 Get one more rep, push through the strain & pain of a rigorous workout and ﬁght the symptoms of swelling, soreness and irritation that occur when muscle cramping, spasms and ﬁtness-related injuries strike.
 You can reduce the onset and severity of all these symptoms with regular hemp CBD use.
-Apply it topically to the affected areas, ingest some CBD oil before workouts or take pre-workout CBD capsules and you’ll start focusing less on pain and more on being at your best.
+Apply it topically to the affected areas, ingest some CBD before workouts or taking CBD pre-workout capsules and you’ll start focusing less on pain and more on being at your best.

 IS CBD BETTER AFTER WORKING OUT?

 By improving the quality of your sleep, you will be able to optimize your precious resting time to rebuild your muscles and get back to working out faster and more eﬃciently.
 Not only is CBD great for improving sleep quality, consistency and duration but it’s excellent for calming your nerves.
-Many post-workout products help to nourish your muscles to promote the repairing/strengthening process, but with CBD added your post-workout routine can help to refocus and re-energize your body & mind as well.
+Many post-workout products help to nourish your muscles to promote the repairing/strengthening process, but with CBD pre-workout and CBD post-workout added to your routines you can help to refocus and re-energize your body & mind as well.

 Since rest is an essential part of recovering from your workout, hemp-derived CBD is critical to ensuring you get the most out of your nightly sleep.
 For those who are kept up at night, whether it be because of muscle and pain inﬂammation, being a light sleeper, or for those who have issues falling asleep at night, CBD for post-workouts can be just what you need.